-Provide a general description of any intangible personal property that, at any time during the disclosure period, was worth more than 10% of your total assets, and state the business entity to which the property related.
-Intangible personal property includes such things as money, stocks, bonds, certificates of deposit, interests in partnerships, beneficial interests in a trust, promissory notes owed to you, accounts receivable by you, assets held in IRA's, Deferred Retirement Option accounts, Florida Prepaid College Plan accounts and bank accounts.
-Things like automobiles, houses, jewelry, and paintings are not intangible property.
+Describe any intangible personal property that, at any time during the disclosure period, was worth more than 10% of your total assets, and state the business entity to which the property related.
+Intangible personal property includes things such as cash on hand, stocks, bonds, certificates of deposit, vehicle leases, interests in businesses, beneficial interests in trusts, money owed you, Deferred Retirement Option Program (DROP) accounts, the Florida Prepaid College Plan, and bank accounts.
+Intangible personal property also includes investment products held in IRAs, brokerage accounts, and the Florida College Investment Plan.
+Note that the product contained in a brokerage account, IRA, or the Florida College Investment Plan is your asset-not the account or plan itself.
+Things like automobiles and houses you own, jewelry, and paintings are not intangible property.
 Intangibles relating to the same business entity may be aggregated; for example, CD's and savings accounts with the same bank.
-Property owned as tenants by the entirety or as joint tenants with right of survivorship should be valued at 100%.

-Calculations: In order to decide whether the intangible property exceeds 10% of your total assets, you will need to total the value of all of your assets (including real property, intangible property, and tangible personal property such as automobiles, jewelry, furniture, etc.).
-When making this calculation, do not subtract any liabilities (debts) that may relate to the property-add only the fair market value of the property.
+Calculations: In order to decide whether the intangible property exceeds 10% of your total assets, you will need to total the fair market value of all of your assets (including real property, intangible property, and tangible personal property such as jewelry, furniture, etc.).
+When making this calculation, do not subtract any liabilities (debts) that may relate to the property.
 Multiply the total figure by 10% to arrive at the disclosure threshold.
 List only the intangibles that exceed this threshold amount.
+The value of a leased vehicle is the vehicle's present value minus the lease residual (a number which can be found on the lease document).
 Property that is only jointly owned property should be valued according to the percentage of your joint ownership.
 Property owned as tenants by the entirety or as joint tenants with right of survivorship should be valued at 100%.
 None of your calculations or the value of the property have to be disclosed on the form.